 IBA provision occurs alongside routine medicines reconciliation and is now embedded in the standard operating procedure for all medicine management technicians.
 Regular face-to-face and online training is offered to staff, the activity is consistently and systematically recorded in information systems (and meaningfully coded), and results are fed back to staff members.
-Screening all patients using AUDIT-C has enabled the trust accurately to code more patients to HRG4, which has increased monthly income by approximately £20,000.
+Screening all patients using AUDIT-C has enabled the trust accurately to code more patients.

 University Hospital Southampton NHS Foundation Trust provides services to some 1.9 million people living in Southampton and south Hampshire, plus specialist services such as neurosciences, cardiac services and children’s intensive care to more than 3.7 million people in central southern England and the Channel Islands.
 It admits approximately 1,200 patients each month.

 In 2015, as part of the development of the trust’s alcohol strategy, it was noted that patients weren’t systematically being asked about a known health risk – alcohol use – and that the hospital had no good data on this factor.
 A commitment was made to improve screening of inpatients across all wards and to ensure systematic capturing of alcohol consumption data that would enable better coding.

 MMTs were identified as being in an ideal position to ask all inpatients about their alcohol consumption.
 MMTs see all eligible patients within 48 hours of admission in order to carry out medicine reconciliation (the process of confirming what medications a patient is taking) and it was felt that IBA could be incorporated into this process.